patcon/nodescription.net-v2/notes.md

 How might super-intelligent descendants of cold-blooded lizards think of or describe _windchill_?
 Compared to us, it'd be so much more dangerous--a killer.
 How would their culture understand it, and talk about it?

+{% include title.html name="2016-07-26" %}
+I want to build a "crazy" that's so comprehensive that other people can live in it.